UserIsBlank/portfolio/README.md

 # Portfolio
 Authors: \<[Joshua Ha](https://github.com/UserIsBlank)\>
 > Welcome to my portfolio website!
-This site showcases my work, skills, and experiences in [Your Field/Industry, e.g., Web Development, Data Science, Graphic Design].
-Here, you can explore my
-> projects, learn more about my background, and get in touch with me.
+This site showcases my work, skills, and experiences.
+Here, you can explore my projects, learn more about my background, and get in touch with me.
 ## About Me
 > I am Joshua Ha, a passionate [Your Profession, e.g., software developer, data analyst, graphic designer] with a focus on [Your Specialization or Interests, e.g., front-end development, machine learning, branding].
 I thrive on creating innovative solutions and am always eager to learn new skills and technologies.
 ## Technologies Used